ehedman/flowSensor/README.md

 - make install will install the main.uf2 into /media/(your logname)/RPI-RP2 assuming here that this folder is automounted when the Pico is set to "BOOTSEL" mode.
 - The hostname of this Pico W is set to DigiFlow, so it should be possible to surf in to the device referenced that name (+plus your domain name).

+### Test
+It is possible to test this app on a bare Pico W without the extra hats and just browse in to this device home page.
+I such case, disable RTC in the water-ctrl.h to get sane date timestamps.

+To folow the console output, attach a seral to USB dongle to the Picos' No 1 (output)  pin.

 ### External dependencies
 - ARM Cross delevopment tools for the Pico (apt install gcc-arm-none-eabi)
 - [Pico SDK](https://github.com/raspberrypi/pico-sdk)